 47. While the purpose of the personal and trustee tax return is clearly to ascertain a taxpayer's tax liability, it is for the taxpayers to assess their own liability.
 Unlike with the form AAG1, HMRC have no say in how much information a taxpayer chooses to put on his return and how complete any disclosure he makes is.
-So while it is virtually certain an AAG1, which has been accepted by HMRC and awarded a SRN, would fully explain the scheme, it is only a possibility that any particular tax return would fully or even partially explain any insufficiency.
+So while it is virtually certain an AAG1, which has been accepted by HMRC and awarded a SRN, would fully explain the scheme, it is only a possibility that any particular tax return would fully explain the scheme, it is only a possibility that any particular tax return would fully explain the scheme.

+40 fully or even partially explain any insufficiency.
 And where a taxpayer in his own tax return, for whatever reason, chose not to disclose an insufficiency relating to his trust income, we see no reason why a hypothetical officer ought to suppose that the trustee would chose to disclose it, and that is all the more so when there was nothing in the taxpayer's return to indicate that there would be relevant material in the trust tax return.

-48. The question is whether it was reasonable for a hypothetical officer to infer, from the entries on the appellant's tax return, the existence and relevance of the white space disclosure on the trust tax return.
+48. The question is whether it was reasonable for a hypothetical officer to infer, from the entries on the appellant's tax return, the existence and relevance of the white space 5 disclosure on the trust tax return.
 There was simply nothing in the appellant's tax return that in any way indicated that there would be relevant material in the trust tax return and it cannot be said it was reasonable for a hypothetical officer to infer, from the entries on the appellant's tax return, the existence and relevance of the white space disclosure on the trust tax return.
 It would have been mere speculation on the part of the hypothetical officer, and not an inference, that the white space disclosure existed and was relevance: see [42] of Sanderson cited at §81 below.